ZEZAY/Svelte-Demo/README.md

 # Svelte Demo - Todo App

-This project is a todo application.
-Also tutorial for SvelteKit framework.
+This project is a todo application, as well as tutorial for SvelteKit framework.

 video course: [Full Stack Web Development in the Cloud](https://youtu.be/OUzaUJ3gEug)